Viki-coding/GAA_STORE/README.md

 When a user adds something to their shopping bag, deletes something in their shopping bag or makes an input error - a message is displayed to keep them informed.

 ## Error Handling
+USed RegexValidator to validate telephone number input field Django forms has server-side error handling for fields.

 #### 404 Page
 We have created a 404 page so that user of accidentally enters a typo in the address they get an opportunity to be redirected back to the home page: 404 page